Welcome to the SEND department page.

 The SEN register is reviewed on an ongoing basis to ensure that students are moved through the SEN stages of the Code of Practice in an accurate and timely manner.

-Support from teaching assistants
+Support from Learning Coaches:

-For further support on Bournemouth’s services and provision to supporting parents and young people click here to see the local offer.
+For further support on Bournemouth’s services and provision to supporting parents and young people click here see the local offer.